DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.malicious-iam-user.md

 Establishes persistence by creating a new IAM user with administrative permissions.

-Warm-up: None.
+<span style="font-variant: small-caps;">Warm-up</span>: None.

+<span style="font-variant: small-caps;">Detonation</span>:

-Detonation: Creates the IAM user and attached 'AdministratorAccess' to it.
+- Create the IAM user and attach the 'AdministratorAccess' managed IAM policy to it.

 ## Instructions